JayaChandraBathula/DataEngineering/README.md

 If the array list doesn’t contain any duplicate values, then the count is incremented by one.
 Finally, the obtained output is written to the text file using PrintWriter function.

+Object oriented principles like encapsulation is follwed for the security of the data.
 I have tested the code with several test input files and it is working fine.
 I am placing a sample test file in the input folder which is being tested.
 The generated output file is in the output folder.